-Typhoon Women’s Drysuit (check price on Amazon): This one-zip drysuit’s designed for comfortable wear and easy to slide on.
-It has a breathable inner fleece, inner sock liners and an elasticated waist with side adjusters.
-At under $500, this one’s a great price too!
+Typhoon Women's Drysuit (check price on Amazon): This one-zip drysuit's designed for comfortable wear and is easy to slide on.
+It has breathable inner fleece, inner sock liners and an elasticated waist with side adjusters.
+At under $500, this one's a great price too.

 Thermal Underwear (check price on Amazon): Usually in two pieces consisting of a thermal top and leggings, thermal underwear is the ultimate starting point for layering.

 Columbia Omni-Heat Stretch Tops (check price on Amazon): Omni-heat technology keeps you constantly warm and dry, which is not an easy task on a boat.